staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-members.md

 Regular Team Admins can't remove Super Admins from a team or remove their Super Admin role assignment.

 It's recommended that you create a service user that isn't tied to any individual and assign that user the Super Admin role.
-By doing so, your team can avoid the risk of a disruption in services due to an actual user leaving your company and ensure that your team's management is able to sign in to the service account when needed.
+By doing so, your team can avoid the risk of a disruption in services due to an actual user leaving your company.
+This ensures that your team's management is able to sign in to the service account when needed.

 ## Manage partners